BitMaker-hub/NerdMiner_v2/README.md

 [![Ver video aquí](https://img.youtube.com/vi/POUT2R_opDs/0.jpg)](https://youtu.be/POUT2R_opDs)

 ## DEVELOPMENT
-You can use platformio to develop this project.
+You can use platformio pltaform to develop this project.